react-native-webrtc/handbook/docs/guides/extra-steps/android.md

 ## Declaring Permissions

 In `android/app/main/AndroidManifest.xml` add the following permissions before the `<application>` section.
+That will define all of the permissions you might use.

 ```xml
 <uses-feature android:name="android.hardware.camera" />